motxi/twitter-image-downloader/README.md

 ```

 ## Usage
 Pretty straight forward.
-Download the latest release and run:
+Download the source code and run:
 ```bash
 $ py downloader.py -u username -i number_of_tweets
 ```
 Files will then be saved as `TweetAuthorUsername_ImageFilename.jpg`
+Note that Twitter's API limits the `number_of_tweets` to 3200.